Yoko Nagae Ceschina: Biography

 Yoko Ceschina subsequently sponsored such ensembles and musicians as the New York Philharmonic, Valery Gergiev and the Mariinsky Theatre, Carnegie Hall, the Israel Philharmonic Orchestra, the International Harp Contest, and the National Youth Orchestra of the United States of America.
 On an individual level, she particularly supported Maxim Vengerov, such as in her contribution of half of the cost of Vengerov's 1727 Stradivarius violin.
+Because Ceschina avoided the public eye, the complete scope of her philanthropy is not known.

 Ceschina was a major sponsor of the visit by the New York Philharmonic to North Korea in 2008.
 In general, she rarely gave interviews, but regarding the controversies surrounding this concert, she publicly stated to various media organisations:

 "I hope that this will lead to some good will.
 Even if I'm criticized, I believe in my position."

 "Music has no borderlines.
 It is good if people gain some happiness by listening to good music."

 "Non capisco assolutamente nulla di politica, ma so che la musica riavvicina le persone e parla un linguaggio universale.
 Spero di contribuire alla pace." ("I do not understand anything about politics, but I know that music reconciles people and speaks a universal language.
 I hope to contribute to peace.")

 In 2011, Ceschina endowed the music directorship of the New York Philharmonic, the first titled music director chair in the orchestra's history.
-In November 2014, she received the Russian "Order of Friendship" honour.
+In November 2014, she received the Russian Federation's Order of Friendship honour.

 Ceschina died 2015 in Rome at the age of 82.
-She was not survived by any children and bequeathed a significant part of her inheritance, including Palazzo Barbarigo and famous Caffè Quadri in Venice, to Valery Gergiev.
+She was not survived by any children and bequeathed a significant part of her inheritance, including Palazzo Barbarigo and famous Caffè Quadri in Venice, to Russian conductor Valery Gergiev.